Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 x + y
 ```

-We also have function group solutions in S4, and for defining arithmetic operations we need the group `Arith`.
+We also have function group solutions in S4, and for defining arithmetic operations, we need the group `Arith`.
 This works much as the `Ops` generic function in S3 except that we, again, can use type matching instead of explicitly checking the type of the arguments inside the function(s).

 ```{r, message=FALSE, warning=FALSE, results="hide"}
 setMethod("Arith",